danhilse/web-scraper/README.md

-# WebSeed
+# contxt

-A modular web content scraping tool that can extract content from various sources and process it into different formats.
+A tool for quickly creating context documents for LLMs from various web sources.

 ## Features